sohang3112/machine-learning-practice/NOTES.md

 SVM is parametric since it expects classes to be seperated by linear boundaries.
 But it can still work with data seperated by non-linear boundaries using **SVM Kernel Trick**, a mathematical technique using which the data is transformed to higher dimensions such that now a linear boundary can be drawn.
 ML libraries automatically apply this method.

+### Naive Bayes
+It's a *very fast* parametric method in which we assume points of each class are in a normal/gaussian distribution, and we find the parameters for each class's normal distribution during training.
+During inference, we find the probability of a sample point being in normal distribution of each class - class with maximum probability wins.

 ### [Random Forests](https://stats.stackexchange.com/a/285835/406211)
 A Random Forest randomly selects observations/rows and specific features/variables to build multiple decision trees from and then averages the results.
 After a large number of trees are built using this method, each tree "votes" or chooses the class, and the class receiving the most votes by a simple majority is the "winner" or predicted class.